opinionstage/opinionstage-wordpress-plugin/readme.txt

 == Installation ==

-1. Upload the "polls & quizzes by Opinion Stage" plug-in to your blog (or search for it) and install it on your plug-ins page
+1. Upload the "poll & quiz tools by Opinion Stage" plug-in to your blog (or search for it) and install it on your plug-ins page
 2. Activate it

 == Frequently Asked Questions ==